Barely Legal (album)

-Barely Legal is the debut studio album by Swedish rock band The Hives, from Fagersta, Sweden.
+Barely Legal is the debut studio album by Swedish rock band the Hives, released on 22 September 1997 through Burning Heart Records.
 The album's second track, "A.K.A.
 I-D-I-O-T", had a video produced, but it was not commercially released until it was included as an extra on some pressings of Your New Favourite Band.
 The band later recorded an EP by the same name.
 The album sleeve features three quotations from fake newspaper reviews.
 These quotations are originally from British newspapers referring to the Aldous Huxley novel Brave New World.